Dhirajrrajput123/Online-Hardware-and-Software-Support-System/README.md

 ## Roles for the HOD:
-- Login into the system
+- Login into the system(Hardcoded Password (name-admin, password-admin)
 - Register a new Engineer with a username(email) and
 - password and the category (Hardware/software)
 - Can see List of all the Registered Engineers.